Bontang: Independence era

 From 1978 onwards, Bontang experienced rapid regional expansion.
-Consequently, the central government upgraded Bontang from a district to an administrative city (kota administratif - kotif), by government law No. 20 of 1989 and followed up with the expansion of the Kotif region from one district to two - North Bontang and South Bontang Districts.
+Consequently, on 1 December 1989, by the enactment of government law No. 20 of 1989, the central government upgraded Bontang from a district to an administrative city (kota administratif - kotif) and split into three districts, North Bontang, South Bontang, and Sangatta (later split into 5 districts, and renamed to North Sangatta).
+Also, the villages of Santan Ilir, Central Santan, and Santan Ulu were transferred into Muara Badak (and now part of Marang Kayu in Kutai Kartanegara Regency).

 In 1999, Bontang became an autonomous independent city (kotamadya).
-A third district - West Bontang - was created on 16 August 2003.
+A third district – West Bontang – was created on 16 August 2003 from parts of the other two.

 Geography

 Bontang is located between 117° 23′ E and 117° 32′ E and 0° 01′ N and 0° 12′ N. It administers an area of 497.57 km2.

 Within this area, only 29% is land.
-The city is dominated by flat lands ranging from 0 – 106 meters above sea level, but also includes several hills.
+The city is dominated by flat lands ranging from 0 – 106 meters above sea level but also includes several hills.
 Approximately 48% of the city's land area is located in coastal regions and is characteristically level with a slope of 0 - 2%.
 It is bordered by East Kutai Regency in the north and west, Makassar Strait in the east, and Kutai Kartanegara Regency in the south.
 Soil deposits in the city largely consist of podzol in the interior and alluvium sediments in the coastal region.
 This makes the city prone to erosion and the use of land for agriculture or development requires prior soil stabilisation.

 The city is part of the Kutai basin, and is dominated by quartz sand and sandstone formations created by sediment from nearby rivers.

 Demographics

 In 2021, the city population had increased by 1.07% compared with the previous year.
-The sex ratio as of 2021 was 100 females:108 males.
+The sex ratio as of 2023 was 100 females to 107 males.
 As with most Indonesian cities, the population is young, with people in the age range 15 – 64 years accounting for around 70%.
-The most densely-occupied district in 2021 is North Bontang (2,530 per square kilometre), and the least dense is South Bontang (608 per square kilometre).
+The most densely occupied district in 2023 is North Bontang (2,655 per square kilometre), and the least dense is South Bontang (640.5 per square kilometre).